microdotblog/indie-microblogging/Part 3/Micropub.md

 Most of today's platforms follow a REST style, but there was no open blogging API proposed using REST.
 There was also a move away from XML, with most new APIs using JSON.

-WordPress still supports the XML-RPC API but has it's own, WordPress-specific JSON API.
+WordPress still supports the XML-RPC API but has its own, WordPress-specific JSON API.
 Silos like Twitter, Facebook, and Medium create their own platform-specific API, or no posting API at all.
 Enough years had passed that the IndieWeb community could now take a fresh look at blogging APIs, learning from past formats to create a new open API that wasn't tied to any platform.

 ### Intro to Micropub